-The integration capabilities of advanced thermostats are perhaps the features with the potential for the most profound impact on the market.
+The integration capabilities of advanced thermostats are perhaps the feature with the potential for the most profound impact on the market.
 Integration capabilities make it possible for the advanced thermostat to act as the cornerstone of a modular energy management system that can achieve most of the capabilities of a BMS at a fraction of the cost.
-It is worth noting that very few customers have taken advantage of these capabilities, with most - at least for now - focusing on the benefits described above.
+It is worth noting that very few customers have taken advantage of these capabilities, with most - at least for now - focusing on the benefits described so far.

-In addition to controlling the HVAC systems, advanced thermostats can be easily configured to control lighting, water heaters, and any other equipment controlled by an electric circuit.
-In the sub-
+Advanced thermostats can be easily configured to control lighting, water heaters, and any other equipment controlled by an electric circuit.

-50,000 square foot class of buildings, these loads represent 75% of all energy consumed (DOE Buildings Energy Data Book).
 This can be achieved either directly through the thermostat or through supplemental hardware that leverages the same communications and software platforms.
 In this sense, the advanced thermostat is a stepping stone to something much greater.
-Upon installation, customers enjoy the benefit of the advanced thermostat's nonintegration features (which are the primary marketing points at this time), but they are also provided robust software connectivity that allows other equipment to be integrated with relatively little marginal cost.
+Upon installation, customers enjoy the benefit of the advanced thermostat's non-integration features (which are the primary marketing point, at this time), but they are also provided robust software connectivity that allows other equipment to be integrated with relatively little marginal cost.
 The additional equipment can be integrated iteratively and slowly over the course of time, which makes the system modular.
-Vendors report that most consumers choose not to integrate non-HVAC equipment into the system at the time of original installation; those that do, though, report satisfaction.
-It remains to be seen whether consumers will recognize the value of monitoring and controlling non-HVAC equipment, but the advanced thermostat is the entry point by which these light BMSs will take hold if they are to do so.
+Vendors report that most consumers choose not to integrate non-HVAC equipment into the system at time of original installation; those that do, though, report satisfaction.
+It remains to be seen whether consumers will recognize the value of monitoring and controlling non-HVAC equipment, but the advanced thermostat is the entry point by which these light BMS will take hold if they are to do so.

 These authors do not believe advanced thermostat systems will replace BMSs.
-Advanced thermostats are not intended to control more advanced HVAC systems such as VAV systems, which tend to be managed by BMSs.
+Advanced thermostats are not intended to control more advanced HVAC systems including variable air volume systems, which tend to be managed by BMSs.
 Down market, however, the advanced thermostat system can be used as an effective substitute for a BMS in small- to medium-sized buildings where the costs of a BMS cannot be justified.
-While all vendors suggested that costs vary substantially by installation, self-reported costs ranged from approximately \$750 to \$1,250 per thermostat installed.
-While this is two to five times the cost of a regular thermostat, it is a fraction of the cost of a traditional BMS, offering small- and medium-sized buildings an alternative way to control their energy-consuming systems.
+While all vendors suggested that costs vary substantially by installation, selfreported costs ranged from approximately \$750 to \$1,250 per thermostat installed.
+While this is two to five times the cost of a regular thermostat, it is a fraction of the cost of a traditional BMS, offering small- and medium-size buildings an alternative way to control their energy consuming systems.